Rise of Nightmares: Plot

 Josh eventually finds Kate, but she is strapped to a table with Viktor and Ernst next to her.
 Viktor tells Ernst to kill Josh, but Josh defeats him.
-Near death, Ernst becomes more human, and lets Josh and Kate escape.
+Near death, Ernst decides to let Josh and Kate escape.
 In a fit of rage, Viktor brutally murders Ernst.
 Josh and Kate run into a forest, but Kate is entranced by a sudden music that starts playing, and she wanders into a sacrificial site.
 Viktor is there, but in the body of a woman.
 He opens up a portal, but Josh destroys the towers that created it, and Viktor is burned to death.
 However, before he can reach Kate, Marchosias, or Fido in his human form, knocks Josh unconscious.
 Josh wakes up to find that he is strapped to a vertical table, with the bodies of Viktor and Ernst present too.
 Marchosias reveals that he was fascinated by Viktor, and will use Josh in order to reincarnate him.
-Out of Viktor's corpse he pulls out an eel-like creature, and inserts it into Josh's mouth, making Viktor take the body of Josh.
+Out of Viktor's corpse he pulls out an eel-like creature, and inserts it into Josh's mouth.

 Josh then reawakens to find himself in a prison cell, in the body of Ernst.
 He sees Kate walking along with Viktor, who is now in the body of Josh.
 Kate now believes that Viktor is Josh, and that Josh is Ernst.
-The two leave Josh/Ernst in his cell.
-Soon, Josh hears Aaron and Katja, who have escaped from their cell, an event that happens at the start of the game.
-They open all the cell doors, and Josh tries to follow them, but they scream and run away because they think that he is Ernst.
-Aaron and Katja run into a trap, and are crushed by two walls.
-Josh escapes, and also has the advantage of Ernst's two chain hands that can kill an enemy from a distance.
+The two leave Josh in the body of Ernst in his cell.
+Soon, Josh hears Aaron and Katja, who have escaped from their cell, the event that happens before the start of the game.
+They open all the cell doors, and Josh tries to follow them, but, believing that he is Ernst, they flee and are killed.

 Josh runs after Kate, and sees her walking off with Viktor in Josh's body.
-He follows, and meets Marchosias.
+He follows, and meets Marchosias again.
 He then reveals an altered Jane, and tells her to kill Josh.
-Josh overpowers her, and she goes into a mental breakdown.
-As she starts to burn up, she jumps onto Marchosias, and they both burn together.
+Josh overpowers her, and she begins to have a mental breakdown.
+As she starts to burn up, she jumps onto Marchosias, and they both burn to death together.
 Josh staggers out into the forest, and collapses.